ColleenMoore/ST558-HockeyProject/README.md

 The required packages to run the functions in this project are`jsonlite`,`httr`, `tidyverse`, and `knitr` .
-The `jsonlite` and `httr` packages are used in accessing the api’s. `tidyverse` is used for data analysis and `knitr` is used for formatting.
+The `jsonlite` and `httr` packages are used in accessing the api’s.
+The `tidyverse` package is used for data analysis.
+I used mostly the `ggplot2` and `dpylr` package within `tidyverse` package.
+The `knitr` package is used for formatting.
 The tables returned from `kable`, a `knitr` function, are easier to read and print nicely.

 Write Functions to contact the [NHL records API](https://gitlab.com/dword4/nhlapi/-/blob/master/records-api.md)
 ===============================================================================================================

-The five functions below to acess various parts of the the NHL records api.
+The five functions below are used to access various parts of the the NHL records api.
 Data is returned in a data frame format for ease of analysis.

 `franchise` function
 --------------------